NaPiZip/Online-course-notes/AWS_cloud/Fundational_level/README.md

 #### Phase 1: Architecting for the Cloud AWS Best Practices
 See [here](https://d1.awsstatic.com/whitepapers/AWS_Cloud_Best_Practices.pdf).
 This whitepaper introduces best practices and design patterns particular tailored for cloud development.
 Most stuff is pretty generic and I am only capturing a couple things which I thought stand out.

+**Differences Between Traditional and Cloud Computing Environments** In a traditional computing environment, capacity is based on an estimation of the theoretical maximal peak usage.
+Where as in cloud computing you could dynamically scale based on current usage.
+In cloud computing you optimize for performance as well as for costs, not only focus on the functional architecture is important.

+**Design Principles**
+Some key principle of the AWS Cloud include scalability, disposable resources, automation, loose coupling.
+Some important elements to keep track off are:
+  - Scalability
+  Support the growth in users, traffic and data size, without loosing performance.
+Either by scaling horizontally, e.g. with the help of more instances or by scaling vertically by using a more performant instance.
+  - Stateless applications
+  A stateless app is an app which does not need knowledge of previous operations, and thus can easily scale horizontally.
+  - Distribute loads
+  A push model e.g. an Elastic Load Balancer (ELB) can help to distribute traffic.
+A pull model can be used with the help of a Simple Queue Service (SQS), processing asynchronous events.
+  - Distributed processing
+  Divide big loads of data processing into smaller work loads.
+  - Automate bootstrapping
+  Scripts which install software, copy dat or bring instances into a certain state.
+Golden images can be created form Elastic Block Storage (EBS), also Amazon Machine Images (AMI) can be generated for faster scaling.
+  - Loose coupling
+  A desirable attribute of an IT system is that it can be broken into smaller, loosely coupled components.
+Design in a way which reduces dependencies.

 ### Javapoint AWS-Tutorial
 Tis tutorial is giving a overall overview of the most important things of AWS for a beginner.